 Use Texture Image checkbox: When this checkbox is selected, you can include an image file that represents a texture.
 Deselecting the checkbox removes the texture image file.
 (Note that selecting the checkbox again doesn’t restore the image file.
 Instead, you’re prompted to select a new image file.)

 Texture image file and Browse button: The texture file field contains the name of an image file (representing a texture), if any, associated with the current material.
 To change the texture, drag an image file to this field or click the Browse button to display the Choose Image dialog box, where you can browse for an image file on your hard drive.
 After you apply a texture, you can also adjust how the texture tiles on your model.
 See the upcoming section, Repositioning textures for details.

 Edit Texture Image in External Editor button: When you click this button, SketchUp opens the texture image file in your default image editor.

 Note: Your image editor is defined in the SketchUp Preferences dialog box, on the Applications panel.
-See Customizing SketchUp for details about setting preferences.
+See Customizing Your Workspace for details about setting this preference.
 If you haven’t specified an image editor, SketchUp launches your operating system’s default editor or image display application.